Toddlers are busy little people and if you don’t come up with things to do with them, they’ll find their own adventure.

 While outside he plays on his Little Tikes castle slide* that is the perfect size for toddlers.
 Other times we will collect sticks and leaves in the yard, chase each other, and swing.

-Last January, I made the decision to get on the floor everyday and play with my son.
+Last January, I made the decision to get on the floor every day and play with my son.
 He loves the personal attention.
-When I sit on the floor, we usually play with his Mega Bloks*, wooden blocks, or his cars.
+We usually play with his Mega Bloks*, wooden blocks, or his cars.

 Yes, I said it!
 My toddler watches television.

 By the afternoon, we both need a little break, so I let him watch television while we eat a snack.
 His current favorite shows are Fireman Sam, Daniel Tiger, Caillou, and Mister Rogers Neighborhood on Amazon Prime*.

 Of course, I wouldn’t put my son in front of a television all day long, but we have chosen to let him watch a little TV each day, and I don’t feel guilty about it anymore like I used to.

 I wrote another post with practical tips to set limits on toddler’s TV time.